OliverThomaschewski/freecodecamp_data_analytics_cert/demographic_data_analyzer/README.md

 # Demographic Data Analyzer

-The challenges was to analyze demographic data using Pandas.
+The challenges was to analyze demographic data using pandas.